anzy03/Unity-2D-Zombie-Hunter/README.md

 ### Future Improvements.
 * Civilians - npcs that u dont have to shoot.
 * Big Zombies - Zombies that a bigger and hard to kill.
-* Specical Powers - Some Powers that have different effects.
+* Special Powers - Some Powers that have different effects.

 # Screenshots.